ClarkSource/k8t/README.md

 loaded, however an environment can be specified with **--environment**.

 ```
-$ kinja gen -c A -e staging
+$ k8t gen -c A -e staging
 ```

-Additionally kinja will attempt to load a file **defaults.yaml** in the root directory.
+Additionally k8t will attempt to load a file **defaults.yaml** in the root directory.
 This way a set of default variables can be specified and selectively overriden via cluster and environment.

 Additional values can be given via flag **--value-file** in the form of a file or **--value KEY VALUE**, both can be